ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 title: What Is Data?

-description: A clear explanation of what data are, how they differ from information and knowledge, and why data are imperfect representations of reality.
+description: A clear introduction to data as recorded information, how it differs from information and knowledge, and why data is always an imperfect representation of reality.

 permalink: /foundations/what-is-data/